 In addition to choosing your food carefully, drink lots of water to naturally wash your teeth and enhance saliva flow.
 Maintain healthy oral care habits such as brushing and flossing every day and receiving dental checkups every six months.

 For more information on the purpose of tooth enamel in Orem, Utah, schedule your visit with Drs.
-Ball, Broadbent, and Peacock by calling Dental Center at 801.224.6165 today.
+Ball and Broadbent by calling Dental Center at 801.224.6165 today.